ms/buildtogether.tech/src/important/index.md

 I was part of a data visualization startup in the mid-1990s.
 Three months before our first release, the head of development "asked" us to start coming in on Saturdays.
-We were already pulling one late night a week at that point (without overtime pay---our boss seemed to think that ten dollars' worth of pizza was adequate compensation for four hours of work) and most of us were also working at least a couple of hours at home in the evenings.
+We were already pulling one late night a week at that point (without overtime pay—our boss seemed to think that ten dollars' worth of pizza was adequate compensation for four hours of work) and most of us were also working at least a couple of hours at home in the evenings.
 It's hardly surprising that we missed our "can't miss" deadline by ten weeks, and had to